superseriousbusiness/gotosocial/CONTRIBUTING.md

 `internal/ap` - ActivityPub utility functions and interfaces.

-`internal/api` - Models, routers, and utilities for the client and federated (s2s) APIs.
+`internal/api` - Models, routers, and utilities for the client and federated (ActivityPub) APIs.
 This is where routes are attached to the router, and where you want to be if you're adding a route.

 `internal/concurrency` - Worker models used by the processor and other queues.